 One of the challenging parts of planning a wedding yourself is managing your vendor emails.
 Here are five ways to streamline the process and make your inbox more joyful.

 Make a wedding email account now!
-When my sister got married I bought a ticket to the wedding fair so I could go with her, because hello: FUN!
-The amount of emails I received exploded both my brain and my inbox.
-You need a separate email just for wedding planning.
-Use your wedding hashtag, wedding date, or a special phrase, as your address.
-Gmail’s ability to tag and sort emails from your phone on the go is amazing for staying organized, and you can use Google Drive to keep track of important documents you receive.
+When my sister got married I bought a ticket to the wedding fair so I could go with her.
+The number of emails I received exploded both my brain and my inbox.
+Some companies sent out an email every single day!!
+I learned you need a separate email dedicated to wedding planning.
+Use your wedding hashtag, wedding date, or a special phrase as your address.
+Gmail’s ability to tag and sort emails from your phone on the go is the best for staying organized, and you can use Google Drive to keep track of important documents you receive.

-Begin with an email on the wedding vendor’s contact page.
+Begin your search with an email on the wedding vendor’s contact page.
 It’s tempting to message right from Facebook, Instagram, or text.
-Keeping your wedding communications all in one place, in your wedding email, will save you from searching for price quotes and info across multiple inboxes.
-Go to the vendors website.
+Keeping your wedding communications all in one place, at your wedding email, will save you from searching for price quotes and info across multiple inboxes.
+Go to the vendor’s website.
 Have a good look around and use that contact form.
 Wedding professionals check their email frequently.
 We are excited to read new messages and connect with you!
 PLUS we use contact form info and email tags to help us stay organized, which benefits you.

-Once you book your vendors choose a main contact method.
-If you like using texts or the phone, request this when you book.
+Once you book your vendors make sure you are clear on contact preferences.
+If you like using texts or the phone instead of email, be upfront about this.
 If you love email most, let them know.
 This will help everyone stay organized and there will never be a question of how you should be contacted.